 Shipping Destination

-When a requisition is created, the "ship to" and "attention" fields are required to identify the delivery address and receiver's name.
-Please do not utilize your employee number instead utilize full name.
+When a requisition is created, the "ship to" field is required to identify the delivery address and receiver's name.

 Do not ship any items to a personal address.
 All items must be received by a BISD location.